A Guide to Using Muriatic Acid for Pool Maintenance

 Muriatic Acid Pool Chart

-For larger (or smaller pools) use the same proportion so to lower the pH from 10 in a 25,000 gallon pool add between 40 and 60 ounces (multiply by 2.5).
+For larger (or smaller pools), use the same proportion to lower the pH from 10 in a 25,000-gallon pool and add between 40 and 60 ounces (multiply by 2.5).

-Although I have used muriatic acid at times, I rarely need to use it.
-This is largely because I do not normally use liquid chlorine to shock my pool.
-Liquid chlorine has a pH of 13 so using it is likely to increase the pH and require muriatic acid to lower it again.
+Although I have used muriatic acid at times, I rarely need to.
+This is mainly because I do not usually use liquid chlorine to shock my pool.
+Liquid chlorine has a pH of 13, likely increasing it and requiring muriatic acid to lower it again.

 How to use muriatic acid in pool

-It is important to always add muriatic acid slowly and to test the water at intervals to ensure that the desired pH level is reached and maintained.
-Adding too much muriatic acid can lead to a dangerous drop in pH, so it is always best to add it in small increments and to monitor the water’s pH level regularly.
+It is important to always slowly add muriatic acid and test the water at intervals to ensure the desired pH level is reached and maintained.
+Adding too much muriatic acid can lead to a dangerous drop in pH, so it is always best to add it in small increments and monitor the water’s pH level regularly.

 Run your pool pump to ensure the acid is mixed throughout the pool.